Description

 Using this definition on our asset we see for example:

-• Looking at the maximum days under water of 523 days in the last 5 years of Universal Investment Strategy 2x Leverage, we see it is relatively higher, thus worse in comparison to the benchmark SPY (488 days)
+• Looking at the maximum days under water of 523 days in the last 5 years of Universal Investment Strategy 2x Leverage, we see it is relatively larger, thus worse in comparison to the benchmark SPY (488 days)

 AveDuration:

-'The Average Drawdown Duration is an extension of the Maximum Drawdown.
-However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
+'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Compared with the benchmark SPY (123 days) in the period of the last 5 years, the average days below previous high of 139 days of Universal Investment Strategy 2x Leverage is larger, thus worse.
+• Compared with SPY (179 days) in the period of the last 3 years, the average days below previous high of 193 days is greater, thus worse.

 Performance (YTD)